Netball South Australia Premier League: Premier League era

 In 2011 the state league was renamed the Premier League.
 Since this time, Contax main rival has been Matrics.
 Between them, Contax and Matrics played in every Premier League grand final during the decade winning 5 Premierships each.

 Representative team

 The Australian Netball League team Southern Force are effectively the representative team of the Netball South Australia Premier League.
 They are one of two teams that represent Netball South Australia in senior or national leagues.
 Their senior team, Adelaide Thunderbirds, has represented Netball South Australia in both the ANZ Championship and Suncorp Super Netball.
 Southern Force are also effectively the reserve team of Thunderbirds.

 Clubs

-The 2020 league featured eight clubs, entering teams in two divisions – the Premier Division and Reserves Division.
+The 2024 league features eight clubs, entering teams in two divisions – the Premier Division and Reserves Division.